AZIZI-Sajjad/saz-arsenal/saz-docker/saz-docker-basics/saz-docker.md

 ```

-## Docker - connect to a container  interactively -> Via EXEC
+## Docker - enter to a container  interactively -> Via EXEC
 ```
 docker exec -it  <Container_Name> <bash_or_sh_mysql_etc>
 ```

-## Docker - connect to a container  interactively -> via ATTACH
+## Docker - enter to a container  interactively -> via ATTACH
 ```
 docker attach <Container_Name>
 ```